 - Federation of State Medical Boards — Federation of State Medical Boards v.
-Day (Texas) — Obtained complete dismissal of physician’s defamation claims under Texas Citizens’ Participation Act, a.k.a.
-Texas’ anti-SLAPP statute, as well as award of all attorneys’ fees.
+Day (Texas) — Obtained complete dismissal of physician’s defamation claims under Texas Citizens’ Participation Act, aka Texas’ anti-strategic lawsuit against public participation statute, as well as award of all attorneys’ fees.
 Affirmed on appeal.

 - American Airlines — Woodall v.
 American Airlines, Inc. (Texas) — Lead trial counsel for American in putative class action brought by the Civil Rights Division of the U.S. Department of Justice under the Uniformed Services Employment and Reemployment Rights Act.

 - General Motors — In re Motors Liquidation Co.
 (New York) — Successfully obtained discharge in bankruptcy proceedings of all putative class action claims against successor to General Motors Corporation, including claims under the Alien Tort Claims Act brought on behalf of a putative class consisting of all black South Africans who were victims of Apartheid.

 - General Motors — In re Motors Liquidation Co.
 (New York) — Successfully settled over US$1 billion of unliquidated claims against debtor’s estate by setting up a cutting-edge, court-ordered alternative dispute resolution program.
 Mediated and settled dozens of cases nationwide.

 - Negotiations against Texas Juvenile Justice Department (Texas) — Collaborated with Texas Appleseed to negotiate, through a series of written submissions and agency meetings, improvements to mental health and education policies for imprisoned children, including the improper use of solitary confinement.